 People considered to be at higher risk include those with a family history of polyps, colon cancer, or uterine cancer; individuals with inflammatory bowel disease; anyone with a personal history of polyps; and persons with inherited syndromes such as familial adenomatous polyposis and hereditary nonpolyposis colorectal cancer.

-The ACS recommends that people undergo screenings starting at age 50, with a follow-up every 10 years if no polyps are detected.
-Individuals at high risk should start screenings earlier and have more frequent follow-ups.
+The ACS recommends that people undergo screenings starting at age 45.
+Individuals at high risk should start screenings earlier and have more frequent follow-ups."

 Colorectal cancer can be prevented, and it is extremely curable if caught early.